jacksonkernion/jacksonkernion.github.io/research.md

 Draft available on request

 {: .item-title}
-The Conceptual Interaction Problem: The Impossible Metaphysics of Conceptual Dualism
+The Conceptual Interaction Problem: <span class="subtitle">The Impossible Metaphysics of Conceptual Dualism</span>

 {: .item-description }
 I show how a conceptual gap between the functional and the phenomenal makes any metaphysical link between the two unintelligible.
 In short, we run into a conceptual interaction problem that mirrors the old, familiar substance interaction problem.